 "The gross sum of $11 million was provided to defendant Perez and her firm [co-defendant] Lackey Hershman from the settlement of plaintiff's lawsuit," the complaint states.
 "From the $11 million, defendant Perez and her firm paid themselves $2,750,000 in fees and $595,149.40 in 'expenses' from plaintiff's proceeds."

 Perez paid Newell $613,800, and $302,500 went to defendant Tyler Wilson, a first-year attorney working for Newell, Aune says in the complaint.

 He claims Perez "incurred thousands of dollars of improper expenses, including luxury travel, meals and accommodations for all the lawyers involved," and that her payouts to Newell and Wilson constitute a "fee splitting arrangement" in violation of the Rules of Professional Conduct for attorneys.

 Aune received $6,723,550.60 from Perez, but says Newell wasn't finished with him yet.
-He claims he was talked into "investing" $1.5 million in Newell's various business entities, and another $1 million in Trigg Financial, owned by Newell's friend and co-defendant Ralph Trigg.
+He claims he was talked into "investing" $1.5 million in Newell's various business entities, and another $1 million in a financial company owned by Newell's friend.

 Aune gave Newell another $250,000 as a "loan," according to the complaint.

 Aune's attorney John Whelan, of Coeur d' Alene, did not return phone calls seeking comment.

 Apparently, Aune and Newell had good relations for a while.

 A May 2013 article in the Coeur d' Alene Press described them as new owners of the restored "Lady Lola," which once ferried passengers from the original 205-foot Lady Lola, while it was in harbor in places like Gibraltar and Galapagos.